Strykers, Bradleys likely in huge US aid package for Ukraine

 The two vehicles serve different purposes.
 The Bradley brings more firepower but carries fewer troops.
 The more lightly armored Stryker, because it is wheeled, can move a lot faster on paved roads, meaning it can get infantry squadrons into the fight faster.

 Ukraine has for months sought to be supplied with heavier tanks, including the U.S. Abrams and the German Leopard 2 tanks, but Western leaders have been treading carefully.
-The United Kingdom announced last week that it will send Challenger 2 tanks to Ukraine, but the U.S. and others have held off.
+The United Kingdom announced last week that it will send Challenger 2 tanks to Ukraine, but the U.S. and Germany have held off.

+Kahl said the M1 Abrams has complex maintenance needs and may not be the best fit.

+“The Abrams tank is a very complicated piece of equipment.
+It’s expensive, it’s hard to train on.
+It has a jet engine, I think it’s about three gallons to the mile of jet fuel.
+It is not the easiest system to maintain.
+It may or may not be the right system,” Kahl told reporters.

+“One of the things that Secretary (Lloyd) Austin has been very focused on is that we should not be providing the Ukrainians systems they can’t repair, they can’t sustain, and they and that they over the long term can’t afford, because it’s not helpful.”

-Germany is facing pressure to send the Leopard 2 tanks, and Poland has expressed readiness to provide a company of Leopard tanks.
+Poland has expressed readiness to provide a company of Leopard tanks.
 But, Polish President Andrzej Duda stressed during his recent visit to the Ukrainian city of Lviv that Poland would only do so as part of a larger international coalition of tank aid to Kyiv.

+German officials have conveyed their hesitance to allow allies to give Ukraine the German-made Leopards unless the U.S. also sends Ukraine the Abrams, according to a U.S. official who was not authorized to comment and spoke on the condition of anonymity.

-The Czech Republic and Poland have provided Soviet-era T-72 tanks to Ukrainian forces, and France has said it would send AMX-10 RC armored combat vehicles to Ukraine, designated “light tanks” in French.
-U.S. officials say there is still no movement to send M1 Abrams tanks to Ukraine.
+Poland and the Czech Republic have provided Soviet-era T-72 tanks to Ukrainian forces, and France has said it would send AMX-10 RC armored combat vehicles to Ukraine, designated “light tanks” in French.

-Laura Cooper, the deputy U.S. assistant secretary of defense for Russia and Ukraine, said this month that Ukrainian troops have become better at maintaining and sustaining complex armored vehicles, and they will get additional training.
-But, she said, tanks, such as the more complex, gas-guzzling, heavily armored Abrams, would require much more maintenance and other training.

 The influx of tanks and armored carriers comes as Ukraine faces intense combat in eastern Ukraine around the city of Bakhmut and the nearby salt mining town of Soledar.
 The battles are expected to intensify in the spring.